-As the country's leader, Brnabić works to move Serbia closer to membership in the European Union (EU), modernize the nation, reform education, eliminate corruption and improve foreign relations, particularly with Russia, China and the United States.
+As the country's leader, Brnabić works to move Serbia closer to membership in the European Union (EU), modernize the nation, reform education, eliminate corruption and

 According to The New York Times, roughly half the Serbian population views homosexuality as an illness.
 The country's LGBT population has endured a history of discrimination, including violence during the 2010 pride march.
 Same-sex marriages are not legally recognized.
 On September 17, 2017, Brnabić marched with several hundred gay activists at the Belgrade pride march.
 She is the first head of state from any Balkan nation to attend a major LGBT celebration.